 Will form a local base level which a river will struggle to erode

 The underlying rock itself then needs to be factored in.
 A dolerite sill or a granite intrusion, with a strength of say 350 megapascals (MPa), will form a local base level which a river will struggle to erode.
 By way of comparison, normal structural concrete that goes into building a skyscraper has a strength of around 30 MPa.
 Shale on the other hand may have a strength of 10 MPa, which is way less than granite or dolerite, and certainly way less than concrete.
 A river will cut down into shale until such time as a hard, igneous intrusion is encountered, leading to the establishment of the local base level mentioned earlier.
-This base level may ultimately become a knickpoint in the river profile if waterfall develops.
+This base level may ultimately become a knickpoint in the river profile if a waterfall develops.

 A massive, resistant granite batholith